-USED WITH TERMINALS All 264X terminals. ноw Strapping any Processor PCA consists of conf PROCEDURE Configuration of the strapping switches on a with all switches set to the closed position figuring the switches on the Processor PCA.

-all types of Processor PCA is standardized with all switches set to the closed position.
+USED WITH TERMINALS All 264X terminals.
+HOW Strapping any Processor PCA consists of configuring the switches on the Processor PCA.
+PROCEDURE Configuration of the strapping switches on all types of Processor PCA is standardized with all switches set to the closed position.